williamhatcher/docs.tylerharrison.dev/docs/self-hosting/proxmox.md

 ```

 I am almost certain that this is not the correct way to do this, but it worked for me.

+### PCIe Passthrough

+PCIe passthrough is a way to pass a PCI device to a VM or LXC.
+This is useful for passing through a GPU, a NIC, or other devices that you need to bypass the host OS.

+These instructions are based on the [PCIe Passthrough](https://pve.proxmox.com/wiki/PCI_Passthrough) page on the Proxmox wiki.

+!!! warning "Warning"
+    This is a very advanced feature and can cause issues if not done correctly.
+Please make sure you understand what you are doing before proceeding.

+!!! info "Note"
+    This feature has a much higher success rate when using UEFI rather than BIOS (OVMF rather than SeaBIOS).

+1. Go to the Proxmox web interface and click on the node that your VM is on.
+2. Click on the `Shell` button.
+3. Run the following command:

+    ```bash
+    sudo sed -i 's/GRUB_CMDLINE_LINUX_DEFAULT="\(.*\)"/GRUB_CMDLINE_LINUX_DEFAULT="\1 intel_iommu=on iommu=pt initcall_blacklist=sysfb_init"/' /etc/default/grub
+    ```

+    This will add the `intel_iommu=on iommu=pt initcall_blacklist=sysfb_init` parameters to the `GRUB_CMDLINE_LINUX_DEFAULT` variable in the `/etc/default/grub` file.

+4. Run the following command:

+    ```bash
+    sudo update-grub
+    ```

+5. Reboot the host.
+6. Follow the instructions in [#usb-passthrough](#usb-passthrough) to pass the device to the VM, but instead of selecting a USB device, select the PCI device.
+7. If you are using a GPU, you will likely need to remove the display from the `Hardware` tab or set it to `None` in order for the VM to boot correctly.
+If you only plan on using the GPU for compute rather than display, this is not necessary.
+You may also need to set the `Primary Display` checkbox in the PCI Device configuration to `True` if you are using a GPU for display.
+8. Start the VM.
+9. If you are using a GPU, you will need to install the GPU drivers in the VM.